Frequently Asked Questions

 • Counties with Voting Centers have more illegal voting than those that don't.

-Illegal voting is extremely rare in Texas, less than 0.00017% of all votes cast in total throughout the state from 2004-2021.
-That's 272 instances out of
+Illegal voting is extremely rare in Texas, less than 0.00017% of all votes cast throughout the state from 2004-2021.
+That's 272 instances out of 94 million votes cast -- 1/10,000th of all ballots.
+And some of those instances involved mail-in, rather than in-person voting.

 Not true.
 Actually, we do know that 10-15% of all the voters who show up on Election Day in our county go to the wrong polling site at least once.
 This has been counted for three recent elections.